 Pritchett enjoys reading, listening to music, and in her spare time you can find her initiating conversations about her favorite place, Disney World.
 She volunteers her time to CASA (Court Appointed Special Advocates), a community-based program that recruits and trains citizen-volunteers to advocate for the best interests of abused and neglected children until they are placed in loving, permanent homes.
 Pritchett is a proud alumna of Kappa Alpha Theta.

 Susan Heard, a native of Atlanta, GA, joined Music Services in 2014.
-She has over 30 years of experience in the music industry and currently serves as a Catalog Manager for some of Music Services’ newest record label and publishing clients – InPop Records, City of Peace Media, Mark Lowry Productions and Christ for the Nations Music.
+She has over 30 years of experience in the music industry and currently serves as Licensing Manager, specializing in copyright and license clearance on behalf of the company’s represented recording labels and product companies.

 Heard graduated from Baylor University in 1981 with a Bachelor of Arts in Mass Communications, and also studied music performance for many years.
 Upon graduation, she worked in Los Angeles for two years as a Production Assistant to Bill Schnee, Grammy Award winning engineer/producer to such artists as Toto, Don Henley, Steely Dan, Whitney Houston and The Jacksons.
 She then worked as an Executive Assistant to artist managers, Larry Fitzgerald and Mark Hartley.
 In 1990, Heard moved to Nashville as A&R Administrator for Sparrow Records, label home to Steven Curtis Chapman and Steve Green.
 In the late 1990s, she joined industry veteran, Tim DuBois, at Arista Nashville as Director of A&R Administration/Production where she assisted in production management to Alan Jackson, Brooks & Dunn, and others.
 In 2000, Heard joined Word Entertainment and Warner Records Nashville as Vice President of A&R Administration/Production, serving the production management for artists Amy Grant, Point of Grace, Sandi Patty, Blake Shelton, Faith Hill, and Big and Rich.